inetum-orleans/docker-devbox-ddb/docs/commands.md

                             environment
         deactivate          Write a shell script to be executed to deactivate environment
+        check-activated     Check if project is activated in current shell

     optional arguments:
       -h, --help            show this help message and exit